AkiJoey/typing/README.md

 # Typing

-Typing application powered by Spring Boot and React.
+Typing application powered by Spring and React.

 ## Installation